 The shape is also fairly unique, consisting of a cylinder with rounded edges at the top and bottom.
-While other similar devices have been designed as fairly tall speakers, the HomePod is fairly wide when compared to the Amazon Echo, with a diameter that is not far off the height of the speaker, at 5.6 inches.
+While other similar devices have been designed as tall speakers, the HomePod is fairly wide when compared to the Amazon Echo.
+Its diameter isn't far off the height of the speaker, at 5.6 inches.

-Measuring 6.8 inches tall and weighing 5.5 pounds, the device has a single cable leading out from the HomePod for power, with no other ports or visible connections viewable externally.
+Measuring 6.8 inches tall and weighing 5.5 pounds, the device has a single power cable leading out from the HomePod, with no other ports or visible connections viewable externally.
 On the top is a round display, used to show the Siri waveform when Siri is engaged, as well as providing access to touch controls for changing settings of the HomePod itself.

 Speakers & Microphones

-The HomePod includes a six-microphone array with an advanced echo cancellation system that allows Siri to understand anyone speaking to it in the room, regardless of their position in relation to the HomePod, and even when loud music is being played in the background.
+The HomePod includes a six-microphone array with an advanced echo cancellation system that allows Siri to understand anyone speaking to it in the room, regardless of their position in relation to the HomePod.
+It can do this even when loud music is playing in the background.

 For audio playback, Apple designed an upward-facing woofer that uses real-time software modeling to enhance bass management, allowing it to provide deep and clean bass tones with low distortion.
 An internal low-frequency calibration microphone is included to assist the bass management system.

-Accompanying the woofer is a custom array of seven tweeters, each equipped with their own amplifier.
-Apple's speaker array also has beam-forming capabilities, for highly directional audio at a high quality.
+Accompanying the woofer is a custom array of seven tweeters, each equipped with an amplifier.
+Apple's speaker array also has beam-forming capabilities, for high-quality directional audio.

 This beam-forming capability is enhanced by the HomePod's ability to sense its placement in a room.
-Using the microphone array, it can detect the size of the room, its location compared to nearby surfaces, and other potential audio obstacles, using the data to optimize its playback to suit its surroundings.
+Using the microphone array, it can detect the size of the room and its location compared to nearby surfaces and other potential audio obstacles.
+It then usesthe data to optimize its playback to suit its surroundings.

-Driving the beamforming, bass management, and multi-channel echo cancellation in the HomePod is Apple's A8 processor, as previously used in the iPhone 6, the iPad mini 4, and the fourth-generation Apple TV.
+Driving the beamforming, bass management, and multi-channel echo cancellation in the HomePod is Apple's A8 processor, as previously used in the iPhone 6, iPad mini 4, and fourth-generation Apple TV.

 Set-up & Connectivity

-While it does not have any visible external connections, aside from a power cable, the HomePod still offers a lot of connectivity with other devices.
+While it does not have any visible external connections, aside from a power cable, the HomePod still offers connectivity options with other devices.
 Borrowing the setup process from the AirPods, users can configure the HomePod by holding their iPhone next to the speaker.

-Network connectivity over Wi-Fi is offered, with support for 802.11a, b, g, n, and ac standards, with MIMO increasing the amount of available bandwidth.
+It supports network connectivity over Wi-Fi, with support for 802.11a, b, g, n, and ac standards.
+MIMO increases the amount of available bandwidth.
 Bluetooth 5.0 connectivity is also touted.

-The HomePod includes support for Apple's new AirPlay 2 protocol, allowing it to connect with other HomePods and compatible speakers throughout the home.
-Pairing together two HomePods enables the option of stereo music playback.
+The HomePod includes support for Apple's AirPlay 2 protocol, allowing it to connect with other HomePods and compatible speakers throughout the home.
+Pairing together two HomePods enables stereo music playback.